haoxins/haoxins.github.io/2022/programming-rust-2nd.md

 g(&x);
 ```

-- From `g's` signature alone, Rust knows it will not
+- From `g`'s signature alone, Rust knows it will not
   save `p` anywhere that might outlive the call:
   - any lifetime that encloses the call must work for `'a`.
 - So Rust chooses the smallest possible lifetime for `&x`: